certtools/intelmq/intelmq/bots/experts/certbund_contact/README-ripe-import.md

 * ripe.db.organisation.gz
 * ripe.db.role.gz
 * ripe.db.aut-num.gz
+* ripe.db.inetnum.gz
+* ripe.db.inet6num.gz

-They will be searching in the current working directory by default.
+The Tools `ripe_import` and `ripe_diff` will be searching for these files in the current working directory by default.

 The files can be downloaded
 from the RIPE website (ftp://ftp.ripe.net/ripe/dbase/split/).

-For each contact that is created by this script, the format `feed_specific` will be set as default.
-You can change this by using the parameter `--notification-format`.

-You can also set the notification intervall with `--notification-intervall`.
-Default is 0.
-The intervall is set in seconds.
-0: Immediate notification, -1 No Notification, 60: 1 Minute, etc...

 It is also possible to provide a whitelist of ASNs to load.
 Use the ``--asn-whitelist-file`` parameter to pass a filename.
 The script expects one AS entry per line, with